SteelingCow437/Space-Tech-Mod/README.md

 you would expect from a tech mod.

 If you see something that either looks gross, works poorly, or just needs improvement, make a pull request or open up an issue, so I can know what's going on.
-Things will be broked/janky, I'm an amateur programmer and modder, so bear with me here.
+Things will be broken/janky, I'm an amateur programmer and modder, so bear with me here.

 FAQ:

-Versioning structure: NeoforgeVersion.MajorModVersion.MinorModVersion
+Versioning structure: NeoforgeVersion.MajorModVersion.MinorModVersion-modifier

 "What versions?"
 1.21.1 Neoforged, as of now.
 I'll update to the latest versions of everything as soon as I humanly can.